cfirmalovani/tpm_registration_for_dmri/README.md

 ## Recent Updates

  - Uploaded first version of source files of our pipeline.
-Will add the actual pipeline after coding a usable UI.
+ - Uploaded textual UI for the DTI registration pipeline - just run the python `tpm_reg_pipeline.py` file.

 # Instructions